-- (b) The chief administrative law judge may authorize an agency to omit from the notice of intent to adopt the text of any proposed rule, the publication of which would be unduly cumbersome, expensive, or otherwise inexpedient if: - (1) knowledge of the rule is likely to be important to only a small class of persons; - (2) the notice of intent to adopt states that a free copy of the entire rule is available upon request to the agency; and - (3) the notice of intent to adopt states in detail the specific subject matter of the omitted rule, cites the statutory authority for the proposed rule, and details the proposed rule's purpose and motivation. - Subd.
-2. Dual notices.
-The agency may, at the same time notice is given under subdivision 1, give notice of a public hearing and of its intention to proceed under sections 14.14 to 14.20, if one is required under section 14.25.
+(b) The chief administrative law judge may authorize an agency to omit from the notice of intent to adopt the text of any proposed rule, the publication of which would be unduly cumbersome, expensive, or otherwise inexpedient if:

+(1) knowledge of the rule is likely to be important to only a small class of persons;

+(2) the notice of intent to adopt states that a free copy of the entire rule is available upon request to the agency; and under section 14.25.
 The notice must include a statement advising the public of its intention to cancel the public hearing if 25 or more persons do not request one.
 If a hearing is required, there must be at least ten calendar days between the last day for requesting a hearing and the day of the hearing.